rwth-iat/rte/README.md

   endif()
   ```
   (If compiled libraries are provided with the OV library sources, they should by convention be placed in a `lib/` directory.)
-- Adding additional build steps for preperation of additional sources like
+- Adding additional build steps for preparation of additional sources like
   ```cmake
   add_custom_command (
       OUTPUT ${CMAKE_CURRENT_BINARY_DIR}/generated_foo.c